blabla1337/skf-flask/skf/markdown/knowledge_base/115-knowledge_base--Forget_password_functions--.md

 **Description:**

-Whenever a new password is sent by email to the user after using a password forget functionality ....
+Whenever a new password is sent by email to the user after using a password forget functionality this password should never be send to the user directly.

 **Solution:**